ghomem/dask-executor/README.md

 In this example we use Flask to implement an API that calculates the mean and stdev of a list of 5M randomly generated numbers between 0 and 1000.

+These are the available endpoints:

+* request_stats - requests the execution of a calculation task
+* check_stats - checks the status of a task
+* get_stats - downloads the execution results, if they are available

+We also implemented an endpoint that demos the dask memory control:

+* request_memory

 # Operation

 Install dask